openedx/docs.openedx.org/source/community/release_notes/redwood.rst

    characters to 8 characters. `(PR) <https://github.com/openedx/edx-platform/pull/33373>`_.

-   -  For users with an existing password, this change alone will not force you to update it.
-However if you reset your password or go to change it, you'll have to conform to the new guidelines.
+   -  For users with an existing password, this change alone will not force them to update it.
+However if they reset their password or go to change it, you'll have to conform to the new guidelines.
 If you would like to force people to update their password, you'll probably want to take a look at `the password_policy plugin and its settings <https://github.com/openedx/edx-platform/blob/2033dcf6ace133719aaeb72dc5dd6ee521a7ac42/openedx/core/djangoapps/password_policy/settings/common.py#L13>`_